rdiez/Tools/Background/README.txt

 Exit status: Same as the command executed.
 Note that this script assumes that 0 means success.

 Still to do:
-- This script could take optional parameters with the name of the log file, the 'nice' level and the visual notification method.
+- This script could take optional parameters with the 'nice' level and the visual notification method.
 - Linux 'cgroups', if available, would provide a better CPU and/or disk prioritisation.
 - Under Cygwin on Windows there is not taskbar notification yet, only the message box is displayed.
 I could not find an easy way to create a taskbar notification with a .vbs or similar script.
 - Log file rotation could be smarter: by global size, by date or combination of both.